-RedHawk Architect can create and then deploy a PXE-bootable diskless image to a diskless target system.
 Host and target connect over an Ethernet network.
 This deployment method does not require any local drive media to be present on the target system; any local drive media that is present on the target will be untouched and ignored.
 This method also requires some initial networking configuration on both the host and target systems.
 Note that the file system configuration for this deployment method is custom and ignores the settings in the File Systems configuration page.

-There are two different implementations for booting diskless.
-The first option uses NFS, the second a Live RAMDISK.
-With NFS, the target machine boots a diskless image via PXE, which will then mount the root file system image via NFS.
-In a Live RAMDISK boot, the entire root file system is downloaded to the target's RAM.
+With NFS, the target machine boots a diskless image via PXE, which will then mount the target system image via NFS.
+In a Live RAMDISK boot, the entire target system image is downloaded to the target's RAM.